M-alan/nvim/README.md

 # Neovim Configuration files

 This exists to make configuring neovim on my devices easier.
-> Go to Chocolatey and install chocolatey: https://chocolatey.org/install
+> Go to Chocolatey and install [chocolatey](https://chocolatey.org/install)

-> Install neovim: choco install neovim
+> Install neovim: '''choco install neovim'''

 > If on windows make a folder called nvim the directory should look like this: C:\Users\userName\AppData\Local\nvim
 > inside that nvim file is where all the other files and folders go